Chick culling: History

-Prior to the development of modern broiler meat breeds, most male chickens (cockerels) were slaughtered for meat, whereas females (pullets) would be kept for egg production.
+Prior to the development of modern broiler meat breeds, chickens were largely dual-purpose breeds, with most male chickens (cockerels) were slaughtered for meat, whereas females (pullets) would be kept for egg production.
 However, once the industry successfully bred separate meat and egg-producing hybrids—starting in the 1920s and 1930s—there was no reason to keep males of the egg-producing hybrid.
 As a consequence, the males of egg-laying chickens are killed as soon as possible after hatching and sexing to reduce financial losses incurred by the breeder.
 Special techniques have been developed to accurately determine the sex of chicks at as young an age as possible.

 In November 2018, the "world's first industry-scale production no-kill eggs" were sold to the public in Berlin, Germany.

+Nowadays, there are commercialized technologies that detect the sex of a chicken embryo within the egg, called in-ovo sexing.
+These technologies such as Respeggt, In Ovo, Orbem, and CHEGGY, are gaining track across Europe as they perform the sexing before the embryo can feel any pain.

 Methods

 Several methods are used to cull chicks: